Parinacota Province: History

 Arica y Parinacota Region was created on October 8, 2007, under Law 20.175, promulgated on March 23, 2007, by President Michelle Bachelet in the city of Arica.
 The law divided the former Tarapacá Region into two: the northern portion became the XV Arica y Parinacota Region, and the southern portion remained the I Tarapacá Region.

 Geography and demography

 According to the 2002 census by the National Statistics Institute (INE), the province spans an area of 8146.9 sqkm and had a population of 3,156 inhabitants (2,106 men and 1,050 women), giving it a population density of 0.4 PD/sqkm.
 It is the second least populated province in the country after Antártica Chilena and fifth most sparsely populated province.
 Between the 1992 and 2002 censuses, the population fell by 17.3% (659 persons).
+The 2017 Census saw a 9.3% recovery to 3,449 people.

 A 1995 study shows that contrary to the Chilean Spanish spoken in most of Chile there is at least among some of its inhabitants a pronunciation that lacks yeísmo.